 Submission to the journal proceeds in an online environment only where Authors will be stepwise guided through the process of entering article details and uploading submission files.
 The online submission system automatically converts all source files into a single PDF file which is used in the peer review process.
 Please note that even though source files are converted to PDF at submission, the original editable files (e.g. in Word or LaTeX) are still needed for further processing and typesetting after acceptance.
 All correspondence, including notification of the Editor’s decision and requests for revision, is sent via email.

 (*) NOTE: We are currently in the process of setting up our online submission system for this journal.
 In the meantime, articles can be submitted via email following the instructions here.

-The Journal of Software Engineering for Autonomous Systems supports ORCID in its publication workflow, enabling researchers to apply for a unique ID which is connected to their work.
+Materials Highlights supports ORCID in its publication workflow, enabling researchers to apply for a unique ID which is connected to their work.
 Similar to DOIs for articles, ORCID for Authors will help researchers to distinguish their research from others, to get appropriate recognition and to enhance the discovery of their work.
 Corresponding Authors are required to register for an ORCID identifier (free of charge) and to link this identifier to their submission.
 Any co-Authors are encouraged to do the same.

 If you have registered with ORCID, you can link your personal ID to your existing Editorial Manager account by going to your account details and entering your ORCID identifier.
 After you validate and confirm your details, you will be directed to the ORCID website to sign in (make sure you have your username and password ready).
 You will then be requested to agree to attach your ORCID details to your Editorial Manager account.
 In the event that the number is invalid (you will see a red cross next to the ORCID identifier) you can click on the link to “Update ORCID iD” and follow the instructions to authorize the link between the journal submission system and your ORCID iD.